McMansions for the Homeless: Some LA Tents Are So Big They Have Showers, AC and Even Tiki Bars

-Near downtown LA, one tent occupied by a homeless man had a working shower, a kitchen, a water heater, electricity, even a doorbell.
-In Hollywood, another tent installed a 15-foot slide for entertainment.
-And in Venice, one tent had its own wading pool, while another had its own tiki bar to serve drinks to other homeless people.
+And, in Venice, a tent had its own wading pool, while another had its own tiki bar to serve drinks to other homeless people.

 Residents and business owners in these areas call these "McMansion tents," and say they've created dangerous living conditions for the people inhabiting them, and serious public health and safety problems for everyone else.

 "When did these stop being our sidewalks?
 When did they stop being the public's sidewalks?" said Estela Lopez, who heads the Central City East Business Improvement District.
-"We can't have the city turn its back and surrender its jurisdiction over the safety of our sidewalks," Lopez added.
+"We can't have the city turn its back and surrender its jurisdiction over the safety of our sidewalks."

 When the pandemic began, the city of LA decided to leave most homeless tents alone, and to leave alone the "bulky items" that often block the sidewalks near tents, like sofas and mattresses.
 Many tents now have running water because they've illegally tapped into city fire hydrants for a water source and some have electricity because they've tapped into city street lights.
 That tent near downtown LA that had a shower also had electricity to power its lights and air conditioning unit, because someone ran wires from a nearby streetlight into the tent.